ARTICLES

 Text & Photography © Ron Day

-When shooting 200 speed film, the correct exposure for bright sunny conditions is 1/250 sec. at f/16, because 1/250 is the number closest to the film's ISO number of 200.
-When shooting Fuji Provia 100 slide film, the correct exposure in bright sunlight is 1/125 sec. at f/16, because 1/125 is the number closest to the film's ISO number of 100.
+When shooting at ISO 200, the correct exposure for bright sunny conditions is 1/250 sec. at f/16, because 1/250 sec. is the standard shutter speed closest to the reciprocal of ISO 200.
+When shooting Fuji Provia 100 slide film, the correct exposure in bright sunlight is 1/125 sec. at f/16, because 1/125 is the standard shutter speed closest to the reciprocal of film's ISO rating - 100.
 And, if you don't want to shoot at f/16, any equivalent exposure will work.
 For example, 1/125 at f/16 is equivalent to 1/250 at f/11, or 1/500 at f/8, or 1/1000 at f/5.6.

 HOME